smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 This setting can be configured by the user in the "keyboard redefine" menu, and the value is persisted in the [configuration file]({{< relref "configuration-file-format" >}}).

+{{< boilerplate/global-cref scooterMounted >}}

+This variable will hold zero when the player is not riding a scooter, and nonzero when the player is doing so.
+At the moment a scooter is initially mounted, this variable is set to 4 and decrements on each successive frame until reaching 1, where it remains until the scooter is unmounted.
+This decrementing counter governs the initial upward "takeoff" at mount time.

+{{< boilerplate/global-cref scrollX >}}

+{{< boilerplate/global-cref scrollY >}}

+{{< boilerplate/global-cref shards >}}

+Each element of this array is a {{< lookup/cref Shard >}} structure.
+The array size is bounded by the {{< lookup/cref MAX_SHARDS >}} constant.

 {{< boilerplate/global-cref skipDetectAdLib >}}

 If the feature were implemented, it would suppress only the first (of two) AdLib detection attempts and the assignment of its return value to {{< lookup/cref isAdLibPresentPrivate >}}.